Books on table for detective novel writing course at West Dean College of Arts and Conservation

 Skills development

-The course will offer a stimulating and varied learning environment to enable writers to develop their skills around voice, style, point of view, pacing and prose.
-Writing exercises will be used along with discussion, textual analysis and a review of the ‘golden rules of crime writing.
+The course will offer a stimulating and varied learning environment to enable writers to explore their skills around voice, style, point of view, pacing and prose.
+Writing exercises will be used, along with discussion, textual analysis and a review of the ‘golden rules of crime writing’.
+It will facilitate constructive feedback on work in progress, and cover editing, dialogue, suspense and research: key skills in successful crime writing.

 Contextual and critical studies